Container home conversions are becoming a new trend in the UK, providing a cost-effective way of creating unique and quirky houses.

 Their structural stability can be compromised

 The process of cutting a container to add windows and doors can compromise its structural integrity.
-If this is the case, you may need an engineer’s report from your local council to confirm it’s safe to live in, especially if you stack one on top of another.
+If this is the case, you may need an engineer’s report from your local council to confirm the shipping container is safe to live in, especially if you stack one on top of another.

 Choosing the Right Shipping Container to Convert